 Kintsugi in Action: Leadership Strategies

-Here are some actionable steps that leaders can take to embrace Kintsugi in their leadership:
+Here are some strategies to get started for leaders to embrace Kintsugi in their leadership:

 Conclusion